 By Jonathan Decker (Family therapist, entertainment critic)

 Author’s note: This articlefirst appearedin Meridian Magazine in 2008.
+Click the images below to purchase Brian Regan’s material from Amazon.

 A popular notion in current pop culture is that edgy, raunchy, and “adult” humor is where the money is; a glance at the box office earnings of the recent slew of commercially successful R-rated comedies, as well as the success of television programs such as South Park, seem to support this claim.
 Gone are the days of The Cosby Show, Bob Hope, and Danny Kaye, when live action performers kept the young and the old alike in stitches without causing anyone to blush.